 Net capital gain equals net long-term capital gain minus net short-term capital loss for the taxable year.
 Capital gain or loss is long-term if the holding period for the asset is more than one year and is short-term if the holding period for the asset is one year or less.
-You must exclude the date you purchase units to determine your holding period.
-However, if you receive a capital gain dividend from the trust and sell your unit at a loss after holding it for six months or less, the loss will be recharacterized as long-term capital loss to the extent of the capital gain dividend received.
+You must exclude the date you purchase your units to determine your holding period.
+If you hold a unit for six months or less, any loss incurred by you related to the disposition of such unit will be disallowed to the extent of the exempt-interest dividends you received, except in the case of a regular dividend paid by your trust if the trust declares exempt-interest dividends on a daily basis in an amount equal to at least 90 percent of its net tax-exempt interest and distributes such dividends on a monthly or more frequent basis.
+To the extent, if any, it is not disallowed, it will be recharacterized as long-term capital loss to the extent of any capital gain dividend received.
 The tax rates for capital gains realized from assets held for one year or less are generally the same as for ordinary income.
 The Internal Revenue Code treats certain capital gains as ordinary income in special situations.

-Ordinary income dividends received by an individual unitholder from a regulated investment company such as the trust are generally taxed at the same rates that apply to net capital gain (as discussed above), provided certain holding period requirements are satisfied and provided the dividends are attributable to qualifying dividends received by the trust itself.
+Ordinary income dividends received by an individual unitholder from a regulated investment company such as your trust are generally taxed at the same rates that apply to net capital gain (as discussed above), provided certain holding period requirements are satisfied and provided the dividends are attributable to qualifying dividends received by your trust itself.
 Distributions with respect to shares in real estate investment trusts are qualifying dividends only in limited circumstances.
-The trust will provide notice to its unitholders of the amount of any distribution which may be taken into account as a dividend which is eligible for the capital gains tax rates.
+Your trust will provide notice to its unitholders of the amount of any distribution which may be taken into account as a dividend which is eligible for the capital gains tax rates.

-In addition, some portion of the ordinary income dividends on your units that are attributable to dividends received by your trust from shares in real estate investment trusts may be designated by your trust as eligible for a deduction for qualified business income, provided certain holding period requirements are satisfied.
+In addition, some portion of any ordinary income dividends on your units that are attributable to dividends received by your trust from shares in real estate investment trusts may be designated by your trust as eligible for a deduction for qualified business income, provided certain holding period requirements are satisfied.

-IN-KIND DISTRIBUTIONS.
-Under certain circumstances, as described in this prospectus, you may receive an in-kind distribution of trust securities when you redeem units or when the trust terminates.
+In Kind Distributions.
+Under certain circumstances, as described in this prospectus, you may receive an in-kind distribution of trust securities when you redeem units or when your trust terminates.
 This distribution will be treated as a sale for federal income tax purposes and you will generally recognize gain or loss, generally based on the value at that time of the securities and the amount of cash received.
 The Internal Revenue Service could however assert that a loss could not be currently deducted.

-EXCHANGES.
-If you elect to have your proceeds from the trust rolled over into a future trust, the exchange would generally be considered a sale for federal income tax purposes.
+Rollovers and Exchanges.
+If you elect to have your proceeds from your trust rolled over into a future trust, the exchange would generally be considered a sale for federal income tax purposes.

-TREATMENT OF TRUST EXPENSES.
-Expenses incurred and deducted by the trust will generally not be treated as income taxable to you.
+Treatment of Trust Expenses.
+Expenses incurred and deducted by your trust will generally not be treated as income taxable to you.
 In some cases, however, you may be required to treat your portion of these trust expenses as income.
 You may not be able to deduct some or all of these expenses.
+Further, if your trust pays exempt-interest dividends, which are treated as exempt interest for federal income tax purposes, you will not be able to deduct some of your interest expense for debt that you incur or continue to purchase or carry your units.